Handball at the 2011 Pan American Games – Women's tournament

-The women's tournament of handball at the 2011 Pan American Games in Guadalajara, Mexico will take place from 15 October to 23 October, All games were held at the San Rafael Gymnasium.
+The women's tournament of handball at the 2011 Pan American Games in Guadalajara, Mexico took place from 15 October to 23 October, when the Brazil defeated Argentina 33-15 for the gold medal.
+All games were held at the San Rafael Gymnasium.
 The defending champions are Brazil, who won the title on home court.
-The winner of the competition will qualify for the 2012 Summer Olympics in London, Great Britain.
+The winner of the competition qualified for the 2012 Summer Olympics in London, Great Britain.

 Teams

 Qualification

 A National Olympic Committee may enter one women's team for the handball competition.
 Mexico, the host nation along with seven other countries qualified through regional competitions.